 Use as Cajun Seasonings or Blackened Chicken Seasonings:

-We always use a hearty piece of thick steak or a thin chicken breast that is not thicker than 1/2 inch, either slice or pound the chicken breast to that thickness.
+- We always use a hearty piece of thick steak or a thin chicken breast that is no thicker than 1/2 inch, either slice or pound the chicken breast to that thickness.

 Use this Blackened Spice Mix as Gumbo Seasoning or as a substitute for Cajun Seasonings: